 Our BA (Hons) Acting is designed to develop you practically, personally and professionally and prepare you for this challenging industry.
 We have carefully designed a contemporary course that will train you for a creative career in front of a stage, screen or radio audience.
 You will receive specialist training in voice, movement and singing, graduating with the skill and aptitude to take on the exciting and dynamic world of the dramatic arts.

-According to the Guardian University Guide 2019, Royal Birmingham Conservatoire's acting and performance provision is in the UK's top three drama schools (drama and dance category).
+According to the Guardian University Guide 2020, Royal Birmingham Conservatoire's acting and performance provision is in the UK's top ten drama schools (drama and dance category).

 This course equips you with the skills you need to become a professional actor; continually stretching and challenging you to reach new levels of personal achievement and self-discovery.
-As a vocational actor training course, full commitment and attendance for a minimum of 30 contact hours a week, for a minimum of 30 weeks would be expected.
+As a vocational actor training course, full commitment and attendance would be expected.

 Complete your training in a supportive environment alongside your dedicated peers.
 With a proactive attitude you will achieve the high-standard of skill and adaptability that is required of professional actors in the industry today